Outdoor Education Summer camp

 Through our activities in summer camp, kids will develop strong interpersonal skills through community living.

-The staff members who will work in the summer camp seek to know and understand kids as individuals.
+The staff members working in the summer camp seek to know and understand kids as individuals.
 This helps kids feel heard and acknowledged.

-Through staff support, kids will learn to recognize and acknowledge their strengths and limitations.
+Children will learn to recognize and acknowledge their strengths and limitations through staff support.

-At the conclusion of the summer camp, kids will leave with a deeper understanding of what respect, responsibility, and resilience looks, feels, and sounds like.
+After the summer camp, kids will leave with a deeper understanding of what respect, responsibility, and resilience look, feel, and sound like.

 The social and emotional skills taught and learned at the summer camp are extremely valuable to carry forward to the outside world.